Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 ---

-## "Returning The Favor" - Watercolor on Paper ##
+## Preview of "Returning The Favor" ##

-"Returning The Favor" will feature a character most of you are familiar with by now.
-Izzy, along with myself.
-This scene will be set with the current context:
+Returning the Favor will feature a character many of you already know: Izzy.

+Alongside me, she will be at the center of a deeply personal scene inspired by a memory I have never forgotten.

 > My dear child,
 >
-> It was eight years ago that you first lay your head in my lap, like it is now.It was AJ’s idea that I needed a dog.
+> It was eight years ago that you first lay your head in my lap, like it is now.
+It was AJ’s idea that I needed a dog.
 She was the one who pushed me into adopting you.
 She was one person who always understood me and knew I yearned for a canine companion again.
 She was the one who found you online.
 It was her you first found comfort and trust in.
 She was your human.
 You came from an abusive past and had plenty of scars to show for it.
 You were afraid of men, like me.
 In a way, you were our first child together.
 >
 > I wasn’t the only one who lost her that night.
 >